CADLabs/ethereum-economic-model/README.md

 ### Structural Modules (TODO: Discuss renaming modules and/or reordering code for better accessibiltiy)

-The model is composed of different structural modules in the [model/parts/](model/parts/) directory:
+The model is composed of several structural modules in the [model/parts/](model/parts/) directory:

 | Module | Description |
 | --- | --- |